tmoens/zebrafish-facility-manager/README.md

 ## Deployment Documentation

 The deployment documentation is written in markdown.
-You can use it as is.
+You can use it as is in your IDE.
 Alternately you use [MkDocs](https://mkdocs.org) to build a static doc site complete with nice navigation.